OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 * Dazzle: uses RLV to enforce the debug setting "RenderResolutionDivisor" and create a blurred vision of the environment on the viewer screen.
 * Daze:  This group restricts navigation data.
 When active the wearer cannot see names, hovertext (group tags), minimap, world map, or locations at the viewer top menu.

+## Terminal
+This button opens a text popup window where you can input any RLV restriction, the format being @[nameofrestriction]=[y/n].
+The list of RLV restrictions can be found [here](http://wiki.secondlife.com/wiki/LSL_Protocol/RestrainedLoveAPI).
+The list of RLVa restrictions may be found [here](http://catznip.com/index.php/RLVa).
+They may be slightly different; Consult your viewer to see which one is running.

 ## Relay
 This button in RLV brings up the relay menu.
 See [Relay](/docs/Relay) for more.
 To call the relay meny: